 Payroll and staff management have a big impact on small businesses.
 There are few areas better suited to quantifying costs, effort and sentiment with the use of Key Performance Indicators (KPIs).
-These Payroll KPIs elevate in importance when you consider how they formulate decision making in your business.
+These Payroll KPIs increase in importance when you consider how they influence decision-making in your business.

 Not only are payroll costs a significant part of most organisation’s outgoings but managing employees and payroll obligations can be time-consuming.
 Being such a big part of the business, you want to find ways to track and measure your payroll costs.
 There are three main aspects of HR metrics that matter to a business:

 - The big one, of course, is the actual staff cost such as wages and salaries.

 - Making the pay run happen and all the other associated employee management costs are not for the faint hearted either.

 - The silent contributor – Company Culture.
 If you can measure some or parts of this, the benefits to both, the team and the company can be substantial.